 New Gold Inc. (New Gold) has developed cover system designs for the closure of the potentially acid generating (PAG) mine rock stockpiles (MRSs) at Rainy River Mine.
 New Gold has implemented cover system field trials to evaluate the cover system design's effectiveness to limit acid rock drainage.
-O'Kane Consultants Inc. (Okane) was retained to design, instrument, and interpret monitoring data collected from a performance monitoring system installed at the potentially acid generating (PAG) mine rock cover system field trial.
-The objective of this report is to summarize and interpret findings from data collected for the monitoring period of November 1, 2018 to October 31, 2019.
+O'Kane Consultants Inc. (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the cover system field trials.
+The objective of this report is to summarize and interpret findings from data collected for the monitoring period of November 1, 2019 to October 31, 2020.

-Two cover system field trials were constructed in fall 2017.
+Two cover system field trials were constructed in fall of 2017.
 Trial #1 consists of 0.50 m compacted Brenna clay (CBC), 0.75 m non-compacted clay overburden, and 0.25 m topsoil.
 Propagules present in the topsoil layer will provide re-vegetation on Trial #1.
 Trial #2 consists of 0.50 m CBC and 1.0 m non-compacted clay overburden.
 Re-vegetation was completed by hand-seeding an appropriate seed-mix on Trial #2 in July 2019.
 The primary objectives of the cover system field trials are to evaluate the ability of overburden clay to manage oxygen ingress and net percolation through altering the water and gas balances.

 The ability of the cover system to manage oxygen ingress is evaluated by monitoring the degree of saturation of the CBC layer.
 A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is generally expected to efficiently limit oxygen ingress (McMullen et al. 1997, MEND 2004).
-Monitoring data recorded at the cover system field trials during the monitoring period show annual average saturation levels greater than 95% in the CBC.
-Maintenance of a 95% degree of saturation in the cover systems demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advection, and limit oxygen transport to diffusion through water.
+Monitoring data recorded at the cover system field trials during the monitoring period show annual average saturation levels greater than 97% in the CBC.
+Maintenance of a 97% degree of saturation in the cover systems demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advection, and limit oxygen transport to diffusion through water.

 Simple water balances were created for each cover system configuration to estimate net percolation of meteoric waters past the cover system into the underlying waste rock.
-The total estimated net percolation over the monitoring year was 10% and 12% for Trial #1 and Trial #2, respectively.
-Measured percolation rates align with conceptual model performance of 5 to 15% net percolation).
+The total estimated net percolation over the monitoring year was 9% and 16% for Trial #1 and Trial #2, respectively.
+The difference in net percolation rates was attributed to higher evapotranspiration rates on Trial #1 from thicker, established vegetation providing higher store and release capacity as well as creating a positive suction gradient within the compacted layer.